dariansal/graphs-deep-learning-explainability/model-reports/BA2-PGExplainer-methodology-report.md

 ## BA2MOTIF Dataset
 <figure>
   <img src="visuals/house-cycle.png" alt="BA2MOTIF" width="800" height="400">
-  <figcaption>Figure 2: Different motifs in BA2MOTIF dataset</figcaption>
+  <figcaption>Figure 2: House and cycle motif from custom BA2MOTIF dataset</figcaption>
 </figure>

 The BA2MOTIF dataset is a synthetic dataset of 1000 BA graphs with a motif attached to them.
 500 graphs have a house motif and the other 500 have a cycle motif.
 A custom version of the dataset was created for use in classification and explanation models.
 In the custom version: